system76/docs/_articles/battery.md

 > sudo powertop --auto-tune

-above the 'exit 0' line, or add the individual tuning options.
+above the 'exit 0' line, or add the individual tuning options.  **Do not do this without testing!
+Several auto-tune settings will create system instability!**

 ## Useful Commands